97A.485 Issuance of licenses.

 Subd.
 2a.
 Licenses to take additional deer.
 The commissioner may appoint federal, state, or local government employees to be agents of the commissioner for the sale of licenses or permits to take additional deer under section 97B.301, subdivision 4.
 A bond is not required of a government employee appointed under this subdivision.

 Subd.
-6. Licenses to be sold and issuing fees. (a) Persons authorized to sell licenses under this section must issue the following licenses for the license fee and the following issuing fees:
+6. Licenses to be sold and issuing fees. (a) Persons authorized to sell licenses under this section must sell the following licenses for the license fee and the following issuing fees:

 (1) to take deer or bear with firearms and by archery, the issuing fee is $1;